David Ampofo: Career

+In 1995 he was selected as Africa correspondent for M-Net's actuality programme Carte Blanche.

+Ampofo currently serves as the chief executive officer of the Ghana Upstream Petroleum Chamber, where he leads the strategic direction of the country’s upstream oil and gas industry and serves as a bridge between industry operators, government, regulators, and the public.

 Family

 Ampofo is one of eight siblings.
 His father, Thomas Edward Ampofo, worked with the Forestry Department and retired as the Chief Inspector of Timber.
-Ampofo is married to Sylvia Dadzie and they have five children.
-He was also formerly married to journalist and newscaster, Abena Konadu Agyeman (formerly Ampofo, née Agyeman).
+Ampofo is married to Sylvia Dadzie and they have three children.
+He also has two older children from his first marriage.